-Most of the features and Wizards of Migrator for Notes to Exchange require access to information stored in a central database on the SQL server.
-Most also require access to the Notes server, Exchange server, Active Directory, and the Shared Directories that contain the Self-Service Desktop Migrator and its log and status files, and admin application log files.
-The features and Wizards therefore need to know the names, locations, configuration options, access credentials and so forth for the various servers.
+Most of the features and wizards of Migrator for Notes to Exchange require access to information stored in a central database on the SQL server.
+Most also require access to the Notes server, the Exchange server, Active Directory, and the Shared Directories that contain the Self-Service Desktop Migrator and its log and status files, and admin application log files.
+The features and wizards therefore need to know the names, locations, configuration options, access credentials and so forth for the various servers.

-These Default Settings should be entered now into Notes Migration Manager (the Migrator for Notes to Exchange "console"), before other program features or the Wizards are used, so that the information will be available to them and need not be entered again.
-If the information is not entered now, upon installation, the features and Wizards will prompt for the values as needed, and most of them will have to be entered more than once-reentered for each feature and Wizard that needs them.
+These Default Settings should be entered now into the Notes Migration Manager (the MNE console), before other program features or the wizards are used, so that the information will be available to them and need not be entered again.
+If the information is not entered now, upon installation, the features and wizards will prompt for the values as needed, and most of them will have to be entered more than once-reentered for each feature and wizard that needs them.

-NOTE: Quest therefore recommends you visit all five of the Edit Default Settings screens in Notes Migration Manager now to enter this information.
+NOTE: Quest recommends you visit all five of the Edit Default Settings screens in the Notes Migration Manager now to enter this information.
 The Notes Migration Manager is described in chapter 1 of the Migrator for Notes to Exchange Administration Guide.